Prodrome

-In medicine, a prodrome is an early sign or symptom (or set of signs and symptoms) that often indicates the onset of a disease before more diagnostically specific signs and symptoms develop.
+In medicine, a prodrome is an early sign or symptom (or set of signs and symptoms, referred to as prodromal symptoms) that often indicates the onset of a disease before more diagnostically specific signs and symptoms develop.
+More specifically, it refers to the period between the first recognition of a disease's symptom until it reaches its more severe form.
 It is derived from the Greek word prodromos, meaning "running before".
 Prodromes may be non-specific symptoms or, in a few instances, may clearly indicate a particular disease, such as the prodromal migraine aura.

 For example, fever, malaise, headache and lack of appetite frequently occur in the prodrome of many infective disorders.
 A prodrome can be the early precursor to an episode of a chronic neurological disorder such as a migraine headache or an epileptic seizure, where prodrome symptoms may include euphoria or other changes in mood, insomnia, abdominal sensations, disorientation, aphasia, or photosensitivity.
 Such a prodrome occurs on a scale of days to an hour before the episode, where an aura occurs more immediate to it.

 Prodromal labour, mistakenly called "false labour," refers to the early signs before labour starts.